microsoft/TypeScript-wiki/Coding guidelines.md

 4. Use camelCase for function names.
 5. Use camelCase for property names and local variables.
 6. Do not use "_" as a prefix for private properties.
+7. Use whole words when possible in names when possible.

 ## Components
 1. 1 file per logical component (e.g. parser, scanner, emitter, checker).
 2. Do not add new files. :)
-3. files with ".generated" suffix are auto-generated, do not hand edit them.
+3. files with ".generated.*" suffix are auto-generated, do not hand-edit them.

 ## Types
 1. Do not export types/functions unless you need to share it across multiple components.